OpenMetroMaps/OpenMetroMaps/java/README.md

 Alternatively, add the `scripts` directory to your `PATH` environment variable in order to run `openmetromaps-cli` without specifying its location each time.
-The following examples assume you have done that.
+The following examples assume you have done that:

+    export PATH=$PATH:$(readlink -f scripts)

 Then invoke the main executable like this:

     openmetromaps-cli <task>